protective goggles, if the helmet does not have a visor

 Driving a snowmobile when your ability to drive is impaired by alcohol, drugs or medication is prohibited.
 The Criminal Code also applies to the operation of off-road vehicles.

-If you commit an offence under the Highway Safety Code on a public road or anywhere else that law applies, the same penalties apply as for a driving offence while at the wheel of any other type of motorized vehicle
+If you commit an offence under the Highway Safety Code on a public road, trail, or any other area that is not covered by this Code, the same penalties apply as for a driving offence while at the wheel of any other type of motorized vehicle.

 Snowmobiling: statistics to think about